Sinketsu/99h/README.md

 # 99h
-99h - my first micro OS
+99h - my first micro OS.

+It was created for gain experience of ASM and OS architecture.